 The Riviera Beach Next Generation Clean Energy Center began serving customers in the spring of 2014 using cleaner and more affordable U.S.-produced natural gas.

 This modernized, combined-cycle natural gas plant was constructed at a cost of approximately $1.3 billion and replaces a 1960s-era, oil-and-gas-fired plant that was demolished on June 19, 2011.

 Utilizing cleaner-burning, U.S.-produced natural gas frees FPL from using imported, foreign oil.
 System wide, the company has reduced its use of imported foreign oil by more than 98 percent – from more than 40 million barrels of oil in 2001 to less than 1 million barrels annually.

-The new plant will use 33 percent less fuel per megawatt-hour and produce far fewer emissions.
-It will produce up to 1,250 megawatts of electricity, or enough to power roughly 250,000 homes and businesses.
+The new plant will use 33 percent less fuel per megawatt-hour which will save customers money on future fuel costs and produce far fewer emissions.
+It will generate up to 1,250 megawatts of electricity, or enough to power roughly 250,000 homes and businesses.